-What was becoming obvious was that to supply the needs of what is the equivalent of a mid-sized city in the summer, a large reliable source of water was still needed.
+What was obvious was the varying demand.
+A large reliable source of water was still needed to supply the equivalent of a mid-sized city in the summer.
 And the only large reliable source of water was 350’ underground.
-Opened in 1989, the Dare Plant in Kill Devil Hills was the first RO site in the area and others soon followed.
+Opened in 1989, the Dare Plant in Kill Devil Hills was the first RO site in the area.
+Subsequently, others soon followed.

 “We have four reverse osmosis plants for Outer Banks water filtration.
 There’s the Dare Plant, the Mac Midgett Plant, the Cape Hatteras Plant and there’s a small one at Manns Harbor,” Irwin said.
-The Skyco Plant, a little farther inland also taps the Yorktown Aquifer, but the water there is fresh and a nano filtration system is used to treat the water there.
+The Skyco Plant, a little farther inland, also taps the Yorktown Aquifer.
+Although the water there is fresh.
+They treat the water with a nano filtration system.
 The Dare County RO system is the largest in the state creating about nine to ten million gallons of water per day.
 In use, water is constantly run over tightly wrapped membranes—for Dare County and SOBW the membranes are in cylinders which is considered the most efficient system.

 “This plant is on all the time from Memorial Day to Labor Day.
 The membranes are made to be run continuously,” Irwin said.

 “In the summer we run around the clock nonstop from Memorial Day to Labor Day.
 In January you can’t give water away.
 We go from three million in the summer to 300,000 a day in the winter,” he said.
-The summer influx of visitors has not yet exceeded the capacity of either system to produce water, but both are making plans to increase production.
+The summer influx of visitors has not yet exceeded the capacity of either system to produce water.
+Nevertheless, both are making plans to increase production.

-The RO membranes have to be replaced from time to time.
+RO membranes require replacement overtime.
 “I would say every six to ten years,” Irwin said.
-When the Dare County membranes are replaced there are more efficient models now available.
-In the Kill Devil Hills plant there are five large skids or trains, as Irwin calls them, filled with RO membranes.
+More efficient models replace the Dare County membranes.
+In the Kill Devil Hills plant there are five large skids or trains, as Irwin calls them.
 “We’ll get more flow out of the same footprint.
-Trains one, two and three (the next to be replaced).
+We’re replacing trains one, two, and three next.
 In the same footprint, we’re at one million gallons per footprint now.
-We’re going to get 1.1 million gallons,” he said.
+Overall we’ll have 1.1 million gallons,” he said.